jgradl99/DataStreamingExample/README.md

 # DataStreamingExample

 This project is a simple example to show the power of Apache Spark on a small scale using Java.
-The goal is to continously run SQL requests on an incoming datastream.
+The goal is to continuously run SQL requests on an incoming datastream.
 In this example, the incoming stream is described with a single csv file consisting of 1000 lines filled with 'id', 'first_name' and 'last_name'.
 But it does support more and larger files as long as the file follows the set scheme.

 # Install